 Then you will need some transfer paper.
 I used the Avery brand.
 These come in two flavors, light and dark.
 You will need the light transfer paper.

 Now you need a logo.
 You can download the one I created by clicking here.
 Here's the tricky bit: You will turn this upside down and iron it on the shirt from the back.
 That means you need to print it in reverse.
 Some inkjet printers have paper settings for light and dark t-shirt transfer papers.
 If you have one of those printers, use that paper setting, and the printer will take care of the rest.
 If your printer doesn't have that, you will need to reverse the logo with a paint program before you print it out.
 Here's how it should look:

 You want to trim the excess paper around the logo - get as close as you can to the printing without actually cutting any of the lines:

-Now, just follow the directions on the transfer paper.
+Now, follow the directions on the transfer paper.
 Iron the shirt until it is smooth.
 Set the iron to the settings recommended by the manufacturer of your transfer paper.
 Place the paper with the ink against the shirt, with the paper backing visible.
-Vertically, it should be oriented as you expect to see it, with the "Daddy" in "Daddy's little monster" on top, close to the red collar paint.
+Vertically, it should look just as you expect, with the "Daddy" in "Daddy's little monster" on top, close to the red collar paint.
 Center the logo as best you can, then iron it on until the backing comes off easily.
 It should look something like this:

 Looking good, right?